youzan/vant/packages/vant/src/dialog/README.md

 ### Use Dialog Component

-If you need to render Vue components within a Dialog, you can use the Dialog component.
+If you need to embed components or other custom content within a Dialog, you can directly use the Dialog component and customize it using the default slot.
+Before using it, you need to register the component using `app.use` or other methods.

 ```html
 <van-dialog v-model:show="show" title="Title" show-cancel-button>